 Using an autoclave under saturated steam conditions (150-300°C) the autoclave “raw meal” with suitable C/S ratio is processed until special calcium silicate hydrates are formed as an intermediate product.
 The product from the autoclave has no hydraulic properties.
 It is stabilised by so called hydrogen bonds preventing it from any further reaction.

 The activation grinding step triggers the most important phase transformation during Celitement production.
 It is at this point, that the stabilizing hydrogen bonds are destroyed.
-This happens in a so called “tribochemical” surface reaction during co-grinding with other silicates.
+This happens in a so called “tribochemical” surface reaction during co-grinding either with other silicates or of the pure CSH-Phase.
 By this, the new calciumhydrosilicates, named Celitements, are finally formed.
 To control the reactivity and other important product properties, addition of certain admixtures is possible at this step.

-The final product obtained after the reaction grinding already contains appreciable amounts of stuctural water, but can be used and applied just like classical Portland cement.
+The final product obtained after the reaction grinding already contains appreciable amounts of structural water, but can be used and applied just like classical Portland cement.
 It is also possible to mix it with cement and other hydraulic active substances.
-During hydration, large amounts of the well known "concrete glue", namely CSH-phases (Calcium Silicate Hydrates) know from hydration of classical cement, are formed.
+During hydration, large amounts of the well known "concrete glue", namely C-S-H-phases (Calcium Silicate Hydrates) know from hydration of classical cement, are formed.